 We have already mentioned Netflix and its recommendation engine, but there are many more examples of how machine learning can be used.
 It is a great tool in such areas as natural language processing (for voice recognition apps), image processing and computer vision (for object detection, face recognition and motion detection), manufacturing (for predictive maintenance), retail (for demand prediction, business recommendations), healthcare (for analyzing patients’ data), and so on.
 Fraud detection and prevention, and predictive analytics are other things machine learning often helps to deal with.
 In a few words, machine learning is a great solution when the issue involves loads of data and too many variables.

 What else should we expect?
-We are not able to predict the future but we can say that more and more businesses would implement machine learning algorithms in order to decrease their expenses and gain more profits.
+We are not able to predict the future.
+For now we can say that business intelligence for small business will be constantly implemented in more and more, even in medium and big companies.
+Machine learning algorithms in order to decrease their expenses and gain more profits.
 Apart from this, the application of machine learning in the healthcare industry is also going to increase.
 Virtually any area can be “improved” with this technique, and more and more of them are expected to join the evolution: education, agriculture, jurisprudence, and many more.

 How Machine Learning Works